Calculemus-lab/calculemus-lab.github.io/src/content/events/first-meetup.md

 ---

 #### 🏆 Prizes
-We have some awesome goodies for the final winner.
+We have some awesome goodies for the final winners.

 ---